-Effective SEO starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.
+Effective search engine optimization starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.

 A smart goal like that will position you to build a successful online store.

-Speaking of which, what are the benefits of an online store?
+Speaking of which, what are the benefits of an ecommerce site?

-ThredUp launched an online store instead of a physical storefront, because they understood the huge benefits of ecommerce.
+ThredUp launched an ecommerce store instead of a physical storefront, because they understood the huge benefits of having an ecommerce platform.

 Amazon, Ebay, and JCPenney (which also has a brick-and-mortar presence) are also ecommerce sites.
 They’re successful today, because their founders had a vision and they didn’t allow Google updates and internet changes to distract them.
 They learned along the way and eventually excelled.
 You can, too.

 I believe that the moment when you fully grasp the benefits of owning an online store, you’ll be inspired to work hard and make it successful.
 Some of those benefits are:Shopify, Volusion, and Bigcommerce, you can open and build a profitable online for peanuts – somewhere between $20 – $100 to fully grow your ecommerce store.

 Imagine the cost of building a physical brick-and-mortar store or supermarket.